bkandaris/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+It's used as a place to store data such as cookies

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It's an algorithm that allows us to hash passwords

 - [ ] What does bcrypt do to slow down attackers?

+We can add many rounds of hashing to slow down a hacker

 - [ ] What are the three parts of the JSON Web Token?
+      Header, Payload, and Signature

 ## Minimum Viable Product